-Elisa is ranked by Legal500 EMEA 2020 as “Next Generation Partner” for Life Sciences and Healthcare, and she has been included by Who’s Who Legal among the Life Sciences experts both in the Italy 2020 (“National Leader”) and the Life Sciences – Regulatory 2021 (“Global Leader”) guides.
-Furthermore, she has been recognized as a Client Choice International Awards 2021 winner in the Healthcare practice area.
+Elisa is ranked by Chambers Europe 2022 for Life Sciences (Band 3),, by The Legal 500 EMEA 2022 as “Next Generation Partner” for Life Sciences and Healthcare, and by Who’s Who Legal as “Recommended” in the Italy 2022 (Life Sciences) and the Life Sciences 2022 (Regulatory) guides.
+She has been recognized also as a Client Choice International Awards 2021 winner in the Healthcare practice area.

 She is the author of several publications in the field of biotechnology and scientific research, including the monograph “Genetic Data and Fundamental Rights.
 Comparative and European Law” (CEDAM, 2008), as well of numerous articles published on some of the field’s most prestigious journals, such as: “Publication of Clinical Trials Data: A New Approach to Transparency in the European Legislative Framework” (Medicine Access, October 11, 2017); “Genetic research and rights of the people involved: from an individual approach to an universal perspective” (Biotech Innovations and Fundamental Rights, Springer, 2011); “The exchange of genetic information in light of old rights and new challenges” (Genetic Data in Bio Law, CEDAM, 2011); “Italian Biobanks and the Need for Legislative Regulation” (in the Script-Ed, 2010); ”Shared genetic data: a new frontier for privacy” (European Comparative Public Law, 2008); “Principle of coexistence and GMO-free Regions: the end of the moratorium on genetically modified crops in Italy” (Constitutional Law, 2006).